michael2012z/BitBible/markdown/Etheridge/files/Col.md

 5. In wisdom walk towards the outward ones, and redeem your opportunity.

-6. And let your speech at all time be with grace as sprinkledR.
-MADAK, aspersit. with salt, each one knowing how it becometh him to return the answer.
+6. And let your speech at all time be with grace as sprinkled

 7. What concerneth me will Tykikos, a beloved brother and faithful minister, and our companion in the Lord, make known to you: